 We can, in this situation, work in an open loop and set the duty cycle to a constant value.
-In this case, the controller will operate as an unregulated electronic transformer - the output voltage will be a constant product of the input voltage.
-When working in a closed-loop, one should take into account all the factors that are within the loop, the gain, phase, etc. In figure 8, we can see all of those factors: KADC – is the gain of the analog to digital converter with a reference voltage of 3 V and resolution of 12 bits; KDIV – is the attenuation of VIN buffer 1/324; KPWM – is the gain of our PWM unit working in high-resolution mode at a rate of 150 kHz and resolution of 130 ps.
-The GA block is the relative scale between the synthesized waveform and the VOUT.
-The control’s transfer function - GC is a 2P2Z (2-pole 2-zero) filter reduced to PID control using three coefficients B0, B1, B2.
+In this case, the controller will operate as an unregulated electronic transformer: the output voltage will be a constant product of the input voltage.
+When working in a closed loop, one should take into account all the factors that are within the loop: the gain, the phase, and so on.
+In Fig. 8, we can see all of these factors: KADC is the gain of the ADC with a reference voltage of 3 V and resolution of 12 bits; KDIV is the attenuation of VIN buffer 1/324; KPWM is the gain of our PWM unit working in high-resolution mode at a rate of 150 kHz and a resolution of 130 ps.
+The GA block is the relative scale between the synthesized waveform and VOUT.
+The control’s transfer function, GC, is a two-pole two-zero (2P2Z) filter reduced to PID control using three coefficients, B0, B1, and B2.
 These coefficients are system-specific and not general, so their values need to be optimized.